biaslab/biaslab-hugo/content/project/learning-where-to-park-by-active-inference.md

 There exists a powerful computational theory for how _biological_ agents accomplish the aforementioned task palette.
 This theory, which is called _Active Inference_, relies on formulating all tasks (perception, learning and control) as (automatable) inference tasks in a (biased) generative model of agent's sensory inputs [[3](#references)].

 In order to assess the feasibility and capabilities of active inference as a framework for _synthetic_ agents in a real-world setting, we developed a ground-based robot that needs to learn to navigate to an undisclosed parking location.
-The robot can only learn where to park through situated interactions with a human observed who is aware of the target location.
+The robot can only learn where to park through situated interactions with a human observer who is aware of the target location.

 ## Methods and Solution Proposal